Jean-Marie Haessle: Early life

 In 1958, he became very ill and was bedridden at the hospital for six months due to a kidney infection.
 This was his first introduction to art through reading a book on the Impressionists.
 While at the hospital, he created many works on paper.
-After his recovery, he would continuously read, despite its inaccessibility in his isolated village.
+After his recovery, he would continuously read, despite the inaccessibility of some books and periodicals in his isolated village.
 While continuing to work at the mines, a job he hated, he dreamed of becoming an artist and moving to Paris.
 Before making his way to Paris, he was drafted into the French Army.
 He spent three years in service, stationed half the time in Germany as a French occupant, and half the time in Algeria.
 In Munich, Haessle was exposed to art physically when he visited his first art museum.
 He was inspired by Van Gogh's "Sunflowers."
 Haessle continued to create work, experimenting with figurative, but also with abstraction.

 It was not until 1962 that he finally could move to Paris.
 In his early 20s, Haessle took up many small jobs including working as an assistant to an architect and a night watchman in a hotel.
 He lived in a maid's room on the seventh floor of a walkup with no heating but enjoyed the artistic scene in Paris at the time.
-During the four years that he lived in Paris, he frequented the Ecole des Beaux-Art.
+During the four years that he lived in Paris, he frequented the École des Beaux-Arts.

-In 1967, Jean-Marie met an American artist, Lucienne Weinberger, and his curiosity about the world continue to grow.
+In 1967, Haessle met an American artist, Lucienne Weinberger, and his curiosity about the world continued to grow.
 Within two weeks, they started living together.
 Soon after, the couple married and decided to move to New York.
 In July 1967, "he arrived in New York with $200 in his pocket" and very minimal spoken English.

 They lived on the Upper West Side for a while.
-Jean-Marie took up various jobs at Columbia Records where he met Tomi Ungerer.
+Haessle took up various jobs at Columbia Records where he met Tomi Ungerer.
 He also freelanced at The New York Times before he settled in the pursuit of his career as an artist.
 He struggled with the art community in New York where he was unable to find a casual place for artists to engage with one another like the community he had in Paris.